Andrew Constantine: Fort Wayne Philharmonic (2009-)

 In July 2009, following a similar search to that in Reading, Constantine was also appointed Music Director of the Fort Wayne Philharmonic in Fort Wayne, Indiana.
 Constantine was one of eight finalists for the philharmonic job and one of about 275 applicants, the Philharmonic said.
 The orchestra board of directors chose him based on input from the search committee, staff, board members, musicians and audience, orchestra officials said, in a unanimous decision.
 Constantine continues to bring a fresh aspect to the programming aspect of being a music director in Fort Wayne.
 With the Signature Series, Constantine set out to break down the resistance to classical music.
 Constantine said that he is striving to make the orchestra relevant to as many people as possible.
 Along the same wavelength, he introduced to The Phil's 2011–2012 season an "audience choice" concert, where fans of the orchestra were able to vote online for which composers and pieces they wished to hear.
 He said, "No two people have the same experience of classical music.
 Our interpretation draws on personal insights, memories and feelings.
 The challenge is to persuade more people to go to concerts and discover this for themselves".
 Due to its popularity, Constantine decided to repeat the audience choice program for the 2012–13 season.
 That season was also unique for including at least one modern work in each of the regular concerts.
+The Philharmonic has announced that the 2026-27 season will be Constantine's final season in Fort Wayne.